 The best thing about this show is that it doesn’t just share stories about people’s success.
 There are also episodes where the guests share how they have failed at something, while highlighting the lessons learned from those failures.

 Do you need tips on how to become organized and highly productive?
-Then this podcast is for you.
+Then the Getting Things Done podcast is for you.

 The show is hosted by bestselling author David Allen.
 In each episode, listeners get tips and advice on how to achieve productivity, without all the stress.